Ivankalachikov/attributes-and-events/README.md

-# custom-directives
+# attributes-and-events
-for report about Vue dynamic and async components
+for report about Vue attributes and events